 Bob was relieved of his duties and went on to take over as the manager of the USA national team only a few months after 19-year-old Michael had made his debut.

-Rumours circulated this summer that Michael would join his father at newly-formed MLS franchise Los Angeles FC, but a move never materialised.
+Rumours circulated in 2017 that Michael would join his father at newly-formed MLS franchise Los Angeles FC, but a move never materialised.

 Harry handed his son his professional debut for Bournemouth at the age of just 16, 18 months before the midfielder joined Liverpool.